marcusklasson/GroceryStoreDataset/README.md

 ## How to use the dataset

-The files **train.txt** and **test.txt** in the folder **dataset** includes the paths to the images in the training and test set respectively.
+The files **train.txt**, **val.txt** and **test.txt** in the folder **dataset** includes the paths to the images in the training, validation and test set respectively.
 Each row in these two files consists of the path to an image and its fine-grained label followed by its coarse-grained label, where both labels are represented as integers.

 The 81 fine-grained classes and their coarse-grained classes can be found in **classes.csv** in the folder **dataset**.
 The classes corresponding label (an integer) is also included in addition to the paths to their iconic image and the product description.